Supporting someone with a mental illness

 Be aware of the stigma.
 Keeping an open mind can help to create a comfortable environment for your friend to relax and enjoy themselves without worrying about what people are thinking.

-Talk about what they find helpful
+Talk about what they find useful

 By talking openly, you let the person know about your love and support for them.
 You can talk about what you’ve read about their illness and ask how they feel about it.

 Respect your friend’s limits

-It’s likely that someone with a long-term mental illness will be on regular medication.
+It’s likely someone with a long-term mental illness will be on regular medication.
 This might have side effects, which means they might find it hard and not want to take it.

 If your friend stops using or changes the amount of medication they use without getting the OK from their psychiatrist or doctor, encourage them to make an appointment quickly.

-Ensure that you have contact numbers
+Ensure that you have phone numbers

-Get help for your friend
+When to get help for your friend

 Harder times may be triggered if your friend has been over-stressed or there has been a traumatic event or a change in medication.
 These things can trigger the characteristics of the mental illness they experience.
 This is often called an ‘episode’.

-If you are concerned that your friend is not behaving as they normally would, then it is important to encourage them to talk to someone they trust like their doctor, psychologist or psychiatrist.
+If you are concerned your friend is not behaving as they normally would, encourage them to talk to someone they trust like their doctor, psychologist or psychiatrist.

 It can be tough sometimes when you’re worried about a friend and trying to support them.
-It’s really important to take care of your own needs too.
+Remember to take care of your own needs too.